LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/Advanced Configurations/callbacks-interface.md

 );
 ```

-To register BroadcastReceiver for a specific set of Intents, used this example:
+To register BroadcastReceiver for a specific set of Intents, use this example:

 ```swift
 IntentFilter filter = new IntentFilter();